anvaka/mars/README.md

 # Map of Mars

-This is interactive map of Mars: https://anvaka.github.io/mars/
+This is an interactive map of Mars: https://anvaka.github.io/mars/

 [![map of mars](images/map_of_mars.png)](https://anvaka.github.io/mars/)